Individualism: Individualism and society

-Individualism holds that a person taking part in society attempts to learn and discover what their own interests are on a personal basis, without a presumed following of the interests of a societal structure (an individualist need not be an egoist).
-The individualist does not necessarily follow one particular philosophy.
-They may create an amalgamation of elements of many philosophies, based on personal interests in particular aspects that they find of use.
-On a societal level, the individualist participates on a personally structured political and moral ground.
-Independent thinking and opinion is a necessary trait of an individualist.
-Jean-Jacques Rousseau, claims that his concept of general will in The Social Contract is not the simple collection of individual wills and that it furthers the interests of the individual (the constraint of law itself would be beneficial for the individual, as the lack of respect for the law necessarily entails, in Rousseau's eyes, a form of ignorance and submission to one's passions instead of the preferred autonomy of reason).
+Individualism holds that a person taking part in society attempts to learn and discover their own interests are on a personal basis, without necessarily following the interests of a societal structure (an individualist need not be an egoist).
+An individualist does not necessarily follow one particular philosophy.
+They may create an amalgamation of elements from many philosophies, based on personal interests in particular aspects that they find useful.
+On a societal level, an individualist participates on a personally structured political and moral basis.
+Independent thinking and opinion are necessary traits of an individualist.
+Jean-Jacques Rousseau argued that his concept of the general will in The Social Contract is not a simple collection of individual wills and that it furthers the interests of the individual because, in Rousseau's view, the constraint of law benefits the individual because failing to respect the law entails ignorance and submission to one's passions rather than the autonomy of reason.

 Individualism versus collectivism is a common dichotomy in cross-cultural research.
-Global comparative studies have found that the world's cultures vary in the degree to which they emphasize individual autonomy, freedom and initiative (individualistic traits), respectively conformity to group norms, maintaining traditions and obedience to in-group authority (collectivistic traits).
-Cultural differences between individualism and collectivism are differences in degrees, not in kind.
-Cultural individualism is strongly correlated with GDP per capita and venture capital investments.
-The cultures of economically developed regions such as Australia, New Zealand, Japan, South Korea, North America and Western Europe are the most individualistic in the world.
-Middle income regions such as Eastern Europe, South America and mainland East Asia have cultures which are neither very individualistic nor very collectivistic.
+Global comparative studies have found that the world's cultures vary in the degree to which they emphasize individual autonomy, freedom, and initiative (individualistic traits), as opposed to conformity to group norms, maintaining traditions, and obedience to in-group authority (collectivistic traits).
+Cultural differences between individualism and collectivism are differences in degree, not in kind.
+Cultural individualism is strongly correlated with GDP per capita and venture capital investment.
+The cultures of economically developed regions such as Australia, New Zealand, Japan, South Korea, North America, and Western Europe are among the most individualistic in the world.
+Middle income regions such as Eastern Europe, South America, and mainland East Asia have cultures that are neither highly individualistic nor highly collectivistic.
 The most collectivistic cultures in the world are from economically developing regions such as the Middle East and Northern Africa, Sub-Saharan Africa, South and South-East Asia, Central Asia and Central America.
 Against this background, a number of prominent authors from various disciplines (e.g., Louis Dumont, Geert Hofstede, Anthony Giddens, Zygmunt Bauman, Ronald Inglehart) have supported the influential thesis that the modernization of a society goes hand in hand with an increasing degree of individualization.
 However, this thesis has also found its critics, who point out, among other things, that the cultural-historical development of individualism from antiquity to the present has not proceeded in a straight line, that some societies with a more collectivist orientation are nevertheless highly modernized and that the concepts of individualism, collectivism and modernity lack conceptual clarity so that an appropriately differentiated analysis of the alleged connection is still lacking.